ioerror404/100DaysOfCode/README.md

 My 100 days of coding projects
 ========

-A list of practical problems solved in python and c#(currently).
+A list of practical problems solved in python(currently).
 These projects are divided in multiple categories, and each category has its own folder.
+Each project has its own folder and README file with little explaination of code and other files related if required by program.

 To get started, simply fork this repo.